 This camera can fit almost anywhere in your home, and it can be controlled from pretty much anywhere in the world using your smartphone, tablet, or PC.

-Indeed, Ring Indoor is small – less than 3 inches tall, not including the stand – but what it lacks in stature, we think it more than makes up for in performance.
+Indeed, Ring Indoor is small – less than 3 inches tall, not including the stand – but what it lacks in stature, it more than makes up for in performance.

 That said, we did find a few bugs in this cute little gadget of ours.
 No deal-breakers, but we always share the good and the bad in our reviews.
 So read on for our full experience!

 Open box, lift camera out, plug in.
 There’s not much more to it than that when you’re dealing with Ring Indoor.
-We’re folks who like simplicity, so this is a welcome sight right off the bat: Easy, breezy installation.
+When it comes to the industry’s best DIY security equipment, it’s always comforting to know that it’s going to be an easy installation.

 We powered it on, scanned the camera’s QR code in the app, and followed the prompts, which included waiting a few minutes for the firmware to update, then syncing the camera to our smartphones.
 The whole thing took all of 10 minutes, most of which was spent deciding where we would place the camera.